pfanto/NonlinearLeastSquares/README.md

 The main solver uses the Levenberg-Marquardt algorithm (see Press et al., Numerical Recipes).
 The other solver uses the standard linearization method with regularization.

+The code assumes that the function takes as arguments the input x, the number of model parameters npars, and a double pointer array "a" containing all the model parameters.
+The number of adjusted parameters in the least-squares fit is m <= npars.
+The parameters to be adjusted should be the first m values in the pointer array a.

+A test case of fitting a simple exponential function is included in the source directory.